Posesif: Themes

 Posesif explores themes of violence within relationships.

 Screenwriter Gina S. Noer conducted six months of research on the topic for the film's production, finding that violence typically manifests in the first phases of dating relationships, and most frequently affects women aged 13 to 24 years.

 Release

 The film received theatrical release in Indonesia on 26 October 2017, and is classified by Lembaga Sensor Film as suitable for ages 13 and above.

 Reception

 Box office

 Posesif performed moderately at the box office with a reported 170,000 admissions during its run, making it Edwin's most commercially successful release to date.

 Critical response

 Posesif received mixed reviews.
 Puput Juniman of CNN Indonesia praised the film for avoiding tropes and cliché storylines as well as for Edwin's direction, the cast performances, and Batara Goempar's cinematography.
 Aulia Adam of Tirto.id highlighted the film's portrayal of a toxic relationship and how it plays in a patriarchal society, but felt that the film left some important questions unanswered.
+Bernadetta Yucki of Cultura gave it a 3.5 out of 5, writing "the blend of romantic drama and a touch of thriller in this film is still not executed optimally due to certain "limitations".
+Bavner Donaldo of Cinejour gave it a 4.5 out of 5, writing "Posesif is able to tell a story simply, making us question its meaning again, until finally we are carried away and swept away by its story."
+Meanwhile, according to ScreenDaily, Posesif often proves that there are good intentions that go astray; an attempt to dive deeper but instead tempted back into a comfortable pattern.